 Shown below is the schema of a database with student information.
 You can see that it shows the name of all the tables and the variables of all those tables.

 Definition of Database

 The database is a collection of well-organised and interrelated data.
-The database includes structure (Schema), data types and constraints of the data to be stored and the data i.e. facts or information about an objects in consideration.
+The database includes structure (Schema), data types and constraints of the data to be stored and the data i.e. facts or information about an object in consideration.

 The data in a database keeps on updating.
 Hence, the database gets changed frequently.
 DML command specifies the changes in data of the database.
 The data in the database at a particular moment is called database instance.